MarkOates/learn_list/README.md

 - Ctrl-n - Auto-complete
 - e - move to the end of the word
 - w - jump word
+- gv - reselect the previous selection (from visual mode)

 ### Know Web Tools
 - Know *Developer Mode* on Chrome